 I am a documentarian by training and by inclination.
 Sure, I have my biases and opinions, but I am more interested in getting the basic facts right than pretending to be right, and I would rather see the world from multiple points of view than pretend that every question has one absolute and final answer.

-I consider myself a student and interpreter of history, which is reflected in much of my work.
+I consider myself a student of history, which is reflected in much of my work.
 I believe the past is our best guide to the future, because the more you understand its lessons, the more you can apply them to similar situations.
 As Mark Twain once purportedly said, “History does not repeat, but it does rhyme.”

 Thank you for stopping by,